TGHuybu/TGHuybu/README.md

 My name is Huy, I'm a student at the **University of Science in Ho Chi Minh City, Vietnam**.
 Even tho I'm doing a degree in IT, it has been somewhat of my lifelong dream (actually ever since 11th grade) to use computers to study the universe!

 ## 🔭 About my work
-I'm currently a research assistant for Dr. Dieu Nguyen of CRAL (Centre de Recherche Astrophysique de Lyon, France), where I had the chance to *touch* some of the most interesting tools used in astrophysics research, and learn in one of the most interesting field of science: PHYSICS!
+I'm currently an research assistant, where I helped in scientific computing and data acquisition for future projects with the ELT.

 ## 🛠 My skill set
 ### Technical